Topic discovery

 Search map

-How people usually ask about analytics dashboards on Reddit
+How people usually ask about analytics dashboard software on Reddit

 Start with buyer language, not category jargon.
 The strongest topic pages turn vague awareness into search patterns you can actually monitor.